-Today’s project comes from a challenge posted at CAS(E) this Sketch:
+This project comes from an earlier challenge posted at CAS(E) this Sketch:

 I knew I needed a grouping of some sort of shapes… my first try was a pile of autumn colored leaves with ‘Happy Thanksgiving’ stamped across them.
 That didn’t work out, though, so I trashed that one and decided to go with a dotted die-cut window.

-I cut a white panel and a larger red panel using rectangle dies with a stitched design.
+I cut a white panel, and a larger red piece using rectangle dies with a stitched design.
 Then, I went ahead and cut my dot filled heart from the white panel.

-The die that I used for the heart shape is the die for cutting confetti from Papertrey Ink’s heart-shaped shaker die set.
-I don’t see it on their site for sale now, but you could just as easily use any die with lots of little shapes in it.
+The die that I used for the heart shape is the die for cutting confetti from Papertrey Ink’s Shakers and Sprinkles set.
+If you can’t find it, you could just as easily use any die with lots of little shapes in it.

-After setting my front panel aside, erasing my lines, and adhering the red panel in place, I filled in the open white area in the center of the red panel using R22, R24, and R29, with the darkest (R29) at the bottom.
-Next, I stuck the white heart panel on with foam squares for dimension, allowing the colored area to show thorough the dots.
+After setting my front panel aside, erasing my lines, and adhering the red panel in place, I filled in the open white area in the center of the red panel using Copic markers R22, R24, and R29, with the darkest (R29) at the bottom.
+Next, I stuck the white heart panel on with foam squares for dimension, allowing the colored area to show through the dots.

-To finish off my card, I also die cut the word ‘love’ from a piece of dark gray velvet paper.
-Finally, I centered it over my heart shape and glued it in place with a little tacky gel glue.
+To finish off my card, I also die cut the word ‘love’ from a piece of dark gray s.e.i. velvet paper.
+Finally, I centered it over my heart shape and glued it in place with a bit of tacky gel glue.